mpr1255/xinjiang_alerts/README.md

 * Some issues re cost and hosting:
 The code is not tight, it uses lots of dependencies, R is slow anyway, and it has to wait every time it curls the archive.org link.
 Why?
 Because trying to do it asychronously (with WAIT=FALSE in the curl call or suppressing stdout) was unreliable.
 It has automatic timeouts both for the local curl and the archiving, but it's still slow.
 It would chew up a lot of minutes if I ran it on github actions or google cloud platform or whatever.
 But yes, that would be better and feel free.

+## make it asynchronous
+Whether in R or if it's rewritten in python, there's no good reason we should have to wait around for either curling the htmls to disk or the archive.org check.
+It would ideally be asynchronous.